deecarneiro/AOP/README.md

 AOP (aspect-oriented programming) is a programming style that can be adopted to define certain policies that in turn are used to define and manage the cross-cutting concerns in an application.
 In essence, it's a programming paradigm that enables your application to be adaptable to changes.

 ## Libs/Frameworks
--AspectJ: an aspect-oriented programming (AOP) extension created at PARC for the Java programming language.
+- AspectJ: an aspect-oriented programming (AOP) extension created at PARC for the Java programming language.
 It is available in Eclipse Foundation open-source projects, both stand-alone and integrated into Eclipse.
 AspectJ has become a widely used de facto standard for AOP by emphasizing simplicity and usability for end users.
 It uses Java-like syntax, and included IDE integrations for displaying crosscutting structure since its initial public release in 2001.

 ## Code Snippet
 ### Hello World